chinapedia/wikipedia.abstract.en/Page/Golden_ratio.md

 Odom's construction

-Odom.svg George Odom has given a remarkably simple construction for involving an equilateral triangle: if an equilateral triangle is inscribed in a circle and the line segment joining the midpoints of two sides is produced to intersect the circle in either of two points, then these three points are in golden proportion.
+George Odom has given a remarkably simple construction for involving an equilateral triangle: if an equilateral triangle is inscribed in a circle and the line segment joining the midpoints of two sides is produced to intersect the circle in either of two points, then these three points are in golden proportion.
 This result is a straightforward consequence of the intersecting chords theorem and can be used to construct a regular pentagon, a construction that attracted the attention of the noted Canadian geometer H. S. M. Coxeter who published it in Odom's name as a diagram in the _American Mathematical Monthly_ accompanied by the single word "Behold!"
 [62]

 Pentagram

-A pentagram colored to distinguish its line segments of different lengths.
-The four lengths are in golden ratio to one another.
 The golden ratio plays an important role in the geometry of pentagrams.
 Each intersection of edges sections other edges in the golden ratio.
 Also, the ratio of the length of the shorter segment to the segment bounded by the two intersecting edges (a side of the pentagon in the pentagram's center) is , as the four-color illustration shows.

 The pentagram includes ten isosceles triangles: five acute and five obtuse isosceles triangles.
 In all of them, the ratio of the longer side to the shorter side is .
 The acute triangles are golden triangles.
 The obtuse isosceles triangles are golden gnomons.

 Ptolemy's theorem

-Ptolemy_Pentagon.svg.]]
+.]]

 The golden ratio properties of a regular pentagon can be confirmed by applying Ptolemy's theorem to the quadrilateral formed by removing one of its vertices.
 If the quadrilateral's long edge and diagonals are _b_, and short edges are _a_, then Ptolemy's theorem gives _b_² = _a_² + _ab_ which yields